james-glass1999/MKDocs-James-Glass-PhD/docs/examples/start-with-elecworks™*.md

-# When Is The Right Time To Get Started With Electrical Software
+# Get Started With Electrical Software

 *By James Glass – The Tech Insider*